LeePengJin/weddding/docs/Task.md

 **Recommendation**: Start with Option B (two-step process) for MVP, then consider Option C if vendors need pre-existing structures in the exported model.

 **Future Enhancement**: If blueprint3d supports furniture placement, we can add Option A as an advanced feature.

+### Task comes up to my mind
+- (Couple) Complete the payment part
+- (Couple) 3D venue design: When the user submit booking requests for a particular elements in the 3D venue design, it cannot be removed from the 3D venue design.
+Only can be removed if the booking is rejected.
+- (Couple) Complete the Booked Suppliers part
+- (Vendor) Manage booking requests
+- (Admin) Complete the wedding package things
+- (Admin) Complete account management
+- (Admin) Complete vendor payment
+- Reporting functionality (Admin & Vendor)
+- Couple profile view (from vendor)
+- (General) Improve footer, add more pages (FaQ, About Us)